gargum/4x12-Tentacle/README.md

 The **Tentacle** is the first device to use the [SquidHID](https://github.com/gargum/SQUIDHID/tree/master) firmware!
 It is a 4x12 keyboard utilising a Japanese duplex matrix.

+This keyboard has been created in order to help with the process of porting SquidHID to as many ecosystems as possible!

 ## Features

  - [x] Simultaneous Choc and MX switch support